Can I be funded by a TAship and a fellowship at the same time during the summer?

 Dear Deans –

-I'm a Ph.D. candidate and I have a question regarding my summer funding.
-A professor has offered me a TAship in their 3-week summer course, and before I sign on I wondered how this might affect my Sage fellowship stipend.
+I’m a Ph.D. candidate and I have a question regarding my summer funding.
+A professor has offered me a TAship in their three-week summer course, and before I sign on, I wondered how this might affect my Sage Fellowship stipend.
 Would it be possible to keep my summer Sage stipend as well as earn the TA stipend?
-I know that during the academic year, I can't hold a TAship and Fellowship at the same time, but I wonder if the situation is different during the summer.
+I know that during the academic year, I can’t hold a TAship and fellowship at the same time, but I wonder if the situation is different during the summer.

 Dear Funded Student,

 Congratulations on having two seemingly good options for summer support.
-Fellowships are intended to help students direct their full attention towards studies so while on fellowship, students are limited to 8 hours per week of assistantship or employment responsibilities.
+Fellowships are intended to help students direct their full attention towards studies so while on fellowship, students are limited to eight hours per week of assistantship or employment responsibilities.
 The policy is the same over the summer as it is during the academic year.
-That said, the 8 hour/week cap is an average.
-Since summer courses are often very short in duration it may be possible to accept a TA appointment of 2-3 weeks at 15 hours/week with the understanding that the average time will be within acceptable limits over the 10-week summer term.
+That said, the eight hour/week cap is an average.
+Since summer courses are often very short in duration it may be possible to accept a TA appointment of two to three weeks at 15 hours/week with the understanding that the average time will be within acceptable limits over the 10-week summer term.

 Have a great (and productive) summer!